HE Daniel Gutierez, Ambassador of Belize Has Invited Us to His Embassy

 6:15 - 6:30 pm Registration; Doors will open promptly at 6:15 pm.

-6:30 - 7:00 pm Talk by HE Daniel Gutierez followed by Q&A between the Ambassador and Harvard Club members
+6:30 - 7:00 pm Talk by HE Daniel Gutierez followed by Q&A between the Ambassador and Harvard, Columbia and MIT Club members.*

 7:00 - 8:30 pm Reception and continued discussions and engagement with Ambassador Gutierez and embassy staff.

 The buffet meal will be cateredby Frida Galindo of Flavors of the World Catering and will feature typical Belizean dishes.

 * The Harvard Club does not endorse the views or policies of our host nations.
 Our Embassy Series are cultural and educational forums designed to promote dialogue.

 This event is limited to Harvard Club members and their guests.
 Business attire is required $45/person.

 All proceeds will benefit the Harvard Club's community service efforts.
 Please do not telephone the Embassy of Belize.
 For additional information, please call 202-337-1300 and speak to Caren Pauley, Executive Director of the Harvard Club.